 Now that, ladies and gentlemen, is an example of a man with game — defined by the Urban Dictionary as ”a measure of smoothness with the opposite sex” and also as “lines or moves you use to get the opposite sex into bed.”
 In either case, it works — as long as it’s delivered with the correct balance of confidence, humor, charm and subtle, yet sexual, savoir-faire.

-The best at it seem to have been born with it.
+The best seem to have been born with it.
 Ask them about their “game” and they’ll deny they have it, confusing their ability to have a long-term relationship with “having game” — two very different things.
-A man with natural game can’t even tell most of the time when he’s flirting — until his girlfriend kicks him under the table, leaving a bruise that never heals.
-His natural ability to attract the attention of women always interrupts what’s cooking on the back burner on the relationship stove.
+A man with natural game can’t even tell when he’s flirting — until his girlfriend kicks him under the table, leaving a bruise that never heals.

 Other men try to learn game.
 They’ve seen it in action and know it’s a tool that would serve them well — if only they could master the technique.
-And just as there are relationship coaches for women, there are “pick-up artist” instructors for men — men who teach men how to have game for themselves.
-There’s even an annual Global Pick-up Artist Convention — held most recently in Washington D.C. last March — where for $299 you get two days of classroom training followed by practice “in the field” under the watchful eye of your “got game” instructor.
+And just as there are relationship coaches for women, there are “pick-up artist” instructors for men —guys who teach other guys how to have game for themselves.
+There’s even an annual Global Pick-up Artist Convention where $299 buys you two days of classroom training, followed by practice “in the field” under the watchful eye of your “got game” instructor.

-Singular magazine writer Barbara Bloom attended the 2010 Pick-Up Artist Convention in Los Angeles.
-She described it like this: “At first glance, this provocative program seems like a sinister underground community of womanizers, but look closer and you’ll find hundreds of socially awkward males, just trying to learn how to be outgoing and more confident.”
+Singular magazine writer Barbara Bloom attended one and described it like this: “At first glance, this provocative program seems like a sinister underground community of womanizers, but look closer and you’ll find hundreds of socially awkward males, just trying to learn how to be outgoing and more confident.”

-And really, at the end of the day, isn’t that something that most women like?
-A man who is confident, comfortable and capable with the women in his life?
+And really, at the end of the day, isn’t that something most women like?
+A man who is confident and comfortable with the women in his life?

-Still, it may all come down to how you define “having game” and whether it comes naturally or was learned at a $299 “how to pick up women” course.
-If game means a man is capable of creating an engaging conversation with a women, that he actually listens to what she has to say and responds in a way that proves he remembers what she said, all the while simmering with subtle sexual promise — in short, if he makes her feel like Scarlet O’Hara in a scene with Clark Gable in Gone with the Wind — he likely has a more interesting sex life than his clueless brothers.
+Still, it may all come down to how you define “having game” and whether it comes naturally or was learned at a “how to pick up women” course.
+If game means a man is capable of creating an engaging conversation with a women, if he actually listens to what she has to say and responds in a way that proves he was listening all the while simmering with subtle sexual promise — in short, if he makes her feel like Scarlett O’Hara in a scene with Clark Gable in Gone with the Wind — he likely has a more interesting sex life than his clueless brothers.